magento-hackathon/operation-frontend-steward/proposals/07-javascript-architecture.md

 The best approach in Magento 1.x is minifying all JS and serving each file individually.
 This allows the browser to cache it, but the first page load has a high HTTP request burden which can be excessive on a high-latency connection.
 Still this approach outperforms concatenation.

 In Magento 2, Prototype has been replaced with jQuery and the script loader HeadJS has been implemented.
 This is an improvement in that only one script is loaded in the <head> and the rest asynchronously, but it allows the continued obsolete practice of inlining JS throughout PHTML templates.
-HeadJS has recently veered into Modernizr’s territory providing browser feature tests and rudimentary media query helpers.
+HeadJS has recently veered into Modernizr's territory providing browser feature tests and rudimentary media query helpers.
 On the surface this seems relevant, but this violates the single responsibility principle.
 There are more powerful individual tools which can be assembled leaner than using a jack-of-all-trades plugin.

 Magento needs a platform-wide restructuring of its JS architecture.
 Ideally it should meet these requirements: